 disposal of an asset was ‘unfair and unreasonable’ they have the power

 This applies to all goods except those which are exempt.
 Exempt goods include items needed for your job or business and to satisfy your basic domestic needs.
-You are legally obliged to disclose details of all your assets to the OR and they can require you to release goods to them.
-Should you refuse to do this the OR has powers to investigate your assets and could ask the court to issue a warrant to seize.
+You are legally obliged to disclose details of all your assets to the OR.
+They can require you to release goods to them.
+Should you refuse to do this the OR has powers to investigate your assets.
+They could ask the court to issue a warrant to seize.
 Please read our article, what happens to my belongings in bankruptcy for more details.

 Please note assets gained through inheritance cannot be taken in bankruptcy, as these are not owned by you.
-However, should you die and ownership of this inherited asset was to pass onto the bankruptee, then the OR may have a claim to it.
+Should you die, the ownership of this inherited asset will pass onto the bankruptee.
+Then the OR may have a claim to it.
 For more details, please read our article inheritance and bankruptcy.